Learn MoreIUP Code: 003277

 In order to receive federal assistance, you must meet a number of eligibility requirements.
 Briefly stated, these include the following: You must be enrolled on at least a half-time basis in a degree granting program; you must maintain satisfactory academic

 progress in your course of study; you must be a US citizen or permanent resident alien; you cannot be in default of a federal educational loan or owe a repayment of federal grant funds.
 Federal verification requirements must also be completed for

 Information on graduate assistantships and fellowships is available through the School of Graduate Studies and Research, located in Stright Hall,

 External scholarship opportunities may be explored through the FinAid website.

 Federal Direct Loans are available to help meet educational expenses.
-Graduate students may borrow up to $20,500 each academic year (Fall, Spring, Summer).
-A FAFSA must be on file along with a Federal Direct Stafford Loan electronic Master Promissory Note (eMPN).
+Graduate students may borrow up to $20,500 each academic year (fall, spring, summer).
+A FAFSA must be on file along with a Federal Direct Direct Loan electronic Master Promissory

 There are numerous types of privately financed educational loans, but it is recommended that students utilize the Federal Direct Loan or Grad PLUS programs as their first borrowing options.
 To see a list of some private educational loans, go to ELM Select.

-More information regarding summer 2016 financial aid will be available on April 1, 2016.
+More information regarding summer 2019 financial aid will be available in April 2019.

 If you have any questions regarding your eligibility for student aid, please contact the Financial Aid Office in Clark Hall for assistance.
 The office is open Monday through Friday during regular university business hours.
 However, you may view at any